Myrtle Leaf Holly Ilex myrtifolia

 -

 Myrtle leaf holly will grow in full sun or partial shade and prefers a moist site and acidic soil.
 The plant does not do well when its roots are disturbed, so you should place the plants into their permanent positions and provide some winter protection for their first year or two.
 Flowers are produced on the current year's growth.
-The plant is very tolerant of pruning and can be cut right back to old wood if required.
-The foliage lacks the prominent spines or teeth of the American holly and is dioecious (meaning individual flowers are either male or female, but only one sex is found on any one plant so both male and female plants must be grown if seed is required).
-It is pollinated by bees and the plant is not self-fertile.
+The plant is very tolerant of pruning and can be cut back to old wood if required.
 Propagate by softwood cuttings in spring.
-If you are using seeds, most holly species require 2-3 years of dormancy before they will germinate.
+Like most hollies, the seeds of myrtle leaf holly require two to three years of dormancy before they will germinate.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.